fengari-lua/fengari/README.md

 - `luaL_fileresult` takes an extra argument: an error object.
 The error object should have a field `errno`.

+### Configuring

+Some luaconf options can be chosen at library load time.
+Fengari looks for `process.env.FENGARICONF` and if it exists, parses it as a JSON string.

 ## Extensions

 ### `dv = lua_todataview(L, idx)`